antononcube/Raku-WWW-Gemini/README.md

 say gemini-generation("Give concise descriptions of the images.", :@images, format => 'values');
 ```
 ```
-# The image is a painting of three raccoons in a tree.
-The raccoons are surrounded by colorful butterflies.
-The painting is done in a realistic style, and the artist has used muted colors to create a sense of warmth and tranquility.
-#
-# <start_of_image>Ghibli style painting of a raccoon sitting on a branch surrounded by colorful flowers and butterflies.
-The raccoon is looking at the viewer with a curious expression.
-The painting is done in a soft, muted color palette and has a dreamlike quality.
+# A family of raccoons is sitting on a tree branch in front of a colorful forest scene.
+The raccoons are all looking at the viewer with curious expressions on their faces.
+The background is a blur of green, yellow, and orange leaves.
+There are also several butterflies in the background.
 ```

 When a file name is given to the argument "images" of `gemini-completion` then